elipapa/mycv/index.md

 ### Interested in

-Opportunities at the intersection of computing  and medicine.
+Opportunities at the intersection of data science, artificial intelligence and medicine.

 ## Education